• Modified on Sep 23, 2024

 Be Aware of Your Strength and Body

 By following the recommendations, you'll boost your chances of remaining healthy on your trek, but everyone reacts differently to altitude.
 Every hike should include rest days, and you should use them.
-Hydrate, apply sunscreen and wear layers for sun protection.
+Hydrate, apply sunscreen, and wear layers for sun protection.
 Avoid drugs and alcohol.
 Keep an eye on your health and always let your group know if you have any concerns.

 75% of people have altitude-related headaches, nausea, exhaustion, and sleep problems.
 These are mild signs of acute mountain sickness (AMS).
 Mild AMS symptoms should diminish with acclimatization.
 In general, it's safe to keep climbing and keep it up at a moderate pace even when experiencing minor symptoms.
 If you keep feeling bad or it gets worse, you should turn around.